DeshyDan/Pay-and-Connect-Plus/README.md

 This way, I can avoid the hassle of dealing with reCAPTCHA and reduce the risk of errors or delays in the process.
 I also save time and resources by using a simpler and faster method.
 Therefore, I no longer need to work on this project and I can archive it for future reference.

-### Transition to the New Solution

-To continue viewing my solution, please visit the [Pay and connect plus plus](https://github.com/DeshyDan/Pay-and-Connect-Plus-Plus) for the latest updates and documentation.

 ## Deprecated Notice